VigneshSivanandham/VirtualCure-Hackathon/README.md

    - View comprehensive medical summary
    - Review all collected information
    - Access recommendations
+A report of the above is available in the virtual cure2 file as a pdf.
 ## API Endpoints

 - `GET /`: Welcome message